 ALA-accredited master’s programs can be found at colleges and universities in the United States, Canada, and Puerto Rico.
 These programs offer degrees with names such as Master of Library Science (MLS), Master of Arts, Master of Librarianship, Master of Library and Information Studies (MLIS), and Master of Science.
 ALA accreditation indicates that the program has undergone an external review and meets the ALA Committee on Accreditation’s Standards for Accreditation of Master’s Programs in Library and Information Studies.

-The directory, available in four unique formats, provides information about library and information studies programs that are accredited by the American Library Association (ALA).
-The ALA Office for Accreditation publishes the directory annually, and provides the opportunity for programs to update their entries when information changes.
-This directory offers summary information only.
+The Directory, available in two formats, provides information about library and information studies programs that are accredited by the American Library Association (ALA).
+The ALA Office for Accreditation publishes the Directory annually, and provides the opportunity for programs to update their entries when information changes.
+This Directory offers summary information only.
 Please consult the school directly for in-depth information regarding programs, course offerings, distance education programs, admissions, financial aid, and degrees.
 See the guidelines for choosing a master's program in library and information studies for help in selecting the master's program that is right for you.

-The above directories contain listings for currently accredited programs only.
-See the Historical List of ALA-Accredited programs for all programs accredited since 1925.
+The above directory contains listings for currently accredited programs only.
+See the Historical List of ALA-Accredited programs for all programs accredited since 1925:

-The following program is in Candidacy status seeking ALA accreditation:
+The following programs are in Candidacy status seeking ALA accreditation: